Bortronx/AnimaPaper/README.md

 ## Changelog

+	v0.3.3:
+	- Add Launch at Startup (When you checked the box once and relaunch it, the checkbox will be unchecked and I need to fix it to display the proper current state)
+	- Now when you will launch it, it will automatically load and play the previously played video if it's available (I will probably make it an option in a near future)
+	- Video "should" loop without stutter, "should"

 	v0.2.5:
 	- Add Sound Control
 	- Add UI and some code for 1 video per monitor DOES NOT WORK YET